deimonn/void-guides/1. Installation/Guide.md

-# Void Linux plus GNOME Installation Guide
+# Void Linux plus Desktop Installation Guide

-A guide to installing Void Linux and setting up the GNOME desktop environment, along with a plethora of other smaller configurations.
+A guide to installing Void Linux and setting up a desktop environment, along with a plethora of other smaller configurations.

 I originally wrote these as "install notes" for myself, but I decided to rewrite it in a more agnostic manner and make it public in case its useful to anyone.